vesaqilerxhiu/space-website/README.md

 CSS: For styling and layout.
 JavaScript: For interactive elements, user authentication, and dynamic functionality.

 # Features ✨
+Responsive Design: Optimized for various screen sizes for a seamless experience.
-Mission Launch Countdown: Displays the time left until the next space mission.
+Mission Launch Countdown: Displays the time left until the next space mission using Javascript.
 User Authentication: A signup and login system using JavaScript and localStorage.
-Responsive Design: Optimized for various screen sizes for a seamless experience.

 ## Live Demo 🌐
 You can explore the live version of this project here: